ericl16384/keyword-analysis/README.md

 *There are still a number of TODO items*

 Please try each command.
-I am still working on implementing them, and some of them just say "TODO."
+I am still working on implementing them, and some of them may just say "TODO."